m4ni5h/UdacityMLND2/README.md

 ## For Monte Carlo Project
 Download the https://github.com/openai/gym project, Copy the files from the folder MonteCarloProject of this repository to OpenAIGym/gym/gym/envs/toy_text and run the jupyter file.

+## For Temporal Difference Project
+Download the https://github.com/openai/gym project, Copy the files from the folder TemporalDifferenceProject of this repository to OpenAIGym/gym/gym/envs/toy_text and run the jupyter file.